-Student athletes at Grand Valley enjoy the perks of a big contract, but do they pay any mind to the manufacturing process that goes into producing new gear and equipment?
+Student athletes at GVSU enjoy the perks of a big contract, but do they pay any mind to the manufacturing process that goes into producing new gear and equipment?

-Adidas has come a long way over the past few years changing the way they operate and as a result, strengthening their image enough to have a good relationship with universities all over the U.S.
+Adidas has come a long way over the past few years changing the way it operates and, as a result, strengthening its image enough to have a good relationship with universities all over the U.S.